artemipanchuk/vk_to_telegram_autopost_bot/README.md

-# vk_to_telegram_autopost_bot
+# vk_to_telegram_autopost_bot UNSUPPORTED
-Bot for autoposting from vk community to telegram channel
+Bot for autoposting from vk community to telegram channel.
+Not sure if it works with actual apis.
+May be used as a reference

 # How to use
 1).
 Add `.env` file with settings: